 Small aneurysms – These are less than 4 cm in diameter.
 Mostly in these cases wait and watch policy is adopted.
-Surgery is not advised because the risk of surgery outweighs the risk of rupture.
+Surgery is not advised because of the risk of surgery outweighs the risk of rupture.
 Routine serial ultrasound is done 6-12 monthly and the patient is warned that if he develops abdominal tenderness and backache (possible signs of dissection) he should report to the casualty immediately.

-Large or fast growing or leaking aneurysms – These are over 5.6 cm diameter or growing over 0.5 cm every 6 months.
+Large or fast-growing or leaking aneurysms – These are over 5.6 cm diameter or growing over 0.5 cm every 6 months.
 You will need surgery.

 A leaking tender aneurysm is an emergency.